jaycordaro/WES207/RF/readme.md

 ## Files and Folders
 - BER_RS.m : Matlab BER simulation with RS(11,15) errorcorrection code.

-- rf_test_PTT folder : Code with Push-To-Talk button is implimentation by analog input voltage sensing to rf_test code.
+- rf_test_PTT folder : Code with Push-To-Talk button is implimentated by analog input voltage sensing to rf_test code.
-- Register Setting.xlsx : The sumaary of REB218-XPRO-A (AT86RF215) registers.
+- Register Setting.xlsx : The summary of REB218-XPRO-A (AT86RF215) registers.

 - RF test results of AT86RF215_off.pptx: RF performance test of REB218-XPRO-A.